 – GlobalProtect excels at controlled, policy-driven access to internal corporate resources, with MFA, device posture checks, and centralized management.

 – If you’re involved in an organization that uses GlobalProtect, your IT team will lead setup and enforcement.
 If you’re shopping as a consumer, check out reputable consumer VPNs and take advantage of trials and guarantees to find a fit.
+If needed, specify the target remote network and local network for the tunnel 2026

 Frequently Asked Questions